Google plans $40 billion Texas data center investment amid AI boom

 "This investment will create thousands of jobs, provide skills training to college students and electrical apprentices, and accelerate energy affordability initiatives throughout Texas," Alphabet CEO Sundar Pichai said in a statement.

-The company is also continuing to invest in its existing Midlothian campus and Dallas cloud region, part of the company's global network of 42 cloud regions.
+The company will also invest in its existing Midlothian campus and Dallas cloud region, part of its global network of 42 cloud regions.

 "Google's $40 billion investment makes Texas Google's largest investment in any state in the country and supports energy efficiency and workforce development in our state," Texas Governor Greg Abbott said in the same statement.

-Tech companies have announced massive spending plans this year, with many focusing on expanding their U.S. footprint, as President Donald Trump pushes for investments on American soil to maintain the country's edge in the AI sector.
+Tech companies have announced massive spending plans this year, with many focusing on expanding their U.S. footprint, as President Donald Trump pushes for investments to maintain the country's edge in the AI sector.

 Earlier this week, Anthropic said it would invest $50 billion in data centers across the U.S., including New York and Texas.